jgomezve/ucs-scripts/README.md

 ## Workflow

 * Create VLAN Group
-* Create VLANs, assign it them to the VLAN Group
+* Create VLANs, assign them to the VLAN Group
 * Asign VLAN Group to the vNIC